| |

 Watch The Puerto Rican Coquito Tutorial Video:

-Why is it called Coquito?
+What is Coquito?

 You might enjoy this post: Instant Pot Eggnog